Kotlin/dokka/docs/topics/runners/cli.md

 You can pass command line arguments to configure the CLI runner.

-At the very least you would need to provide the following arguments:
+At the very least you need to provide the following arguments:
 * `-pluginsClasspath` - a list of absolute/relative paths to downloaded dependencies, separated by semi-colons `;`
-* `-sourceSet` - an absolute path to code sources for which to generate documentation
+* `-sourceSet` - an absolute path to code sources to generate documentation for
-* `-outputDir` - an absolute/relative path of documentation output directory
+* `-outputDir` - an absolute/relative path of the documentation output directory

 ```Bash
 java -jar dokka-cli-%dokkaVersion%.jar \